Last updated: 31st March 2023

 Vincent’s father was the minister of the protestant church right around the corner from the parsonage.
 Fortunately, this lovely little church originated in 1805 and is still intact.
 His stillborn elder brother, also called Vincent, is buried in the graveyard of this church.

-Nevertheless, the inscription at the bottom of the statue, a French quote from his last letter to his brother Theo, shows the tremendous agony he was in by that time: Through me, you have your share in the production of some paintings that even in the debacle keep their calm.
+Nevertheless, the inscription at the bottom of the statue, a French quote from his last letter to his brother Theo, shows the tremendous agony he was in at that time: Through me, you have your share in the production of some paintings that even in the debacle keep their calm.

 Where Did Vincent Van Gogh Find His Inspiration?